-Handout 4.5.1: Planning for rescue operations SCENARIO 1: DOMESTIC WORKERS A 10-year-old child works as a maid for a family in town.
-People
+Handout 4.5.1: Planning for rescue operations

+SCENARIO 1: DOMESTIC WORKERS

 A 10-year-old child works as a maid for a family in town.
-People in the neighborhood have notified the inspectorate that the girl never goes to school, often looks tired and undernourished, and may have been beaten by the family.
+People in the neighborhood have notified the inspectorate that the girl never goes to school, often looks tired and undernourished and may have been beaten by the family.
 When the inspector visits the house, the family says she is not there.
 The inspector suspects that the family has hidden her so that she cannot be interviewed.